 A food that’s high in complex carbohydrates and that contains adequate fiber may be recommended by veterinarians for diabetic dogs.
 Complex carbohydrates slow food movement through the digestive system, while fiber delays stomach emptying and carbohydrate absorption in the small intestine.
 As a result, glucose is released slowly and evenly into the bloodstream and the post-meal spike in blood glucose is reduced.

 A diabetic dog that is well controlled on insulin and is a normal weight may be fine on complete and balanced over-the-counter foods that are appropriate for the dog’s age and health.
-It’s important to consult your veterinarian to make sure a diabetic dog is receiving the nutrition they need.
+It’s important to consult your vet to make sure a diabetic dog is receiving the nutrition they need.

 Other Fiber Bonus Benefits